kDanik/scala-kuva/README.md

 ### Blending colors

-To demonstrate different color blending algorithms 2 abstract (background and foreground) images will be used.
+To demonstrate different color blending algorithms two abstract (background and foreground) images will be used.
-There also additional examples in src/main/resources/source/blend/gradient folder.
+(There also additional examples in src/main/resources/source/blend/gradient folder)

 Background (initial image):